Alexeggcl/terra-frontend-trial/README.md

 ### Reasoning
 - This approach keeps the code clean, scalable, and easy to maintain.
 - It allows for multiple animations and controls without conflicts or hardcoded dependencies.

+## Task 7 - Accessibility Implementation

+### Analysis
+The original website lacked proper accessibility features, making it difficult or impossible for users with disabilities to navigate and interact with the content.
+This included missing alternative text for images, poor keyboard navigation, and inadequate support for screen readers.

+### Solution
+I implemented comprehensive accessibility improvements following WCAG 2.1 AA guidelines:

+#### Visual Accessibility
+- **Image Descriptions**: Added meaningful alternative text to all images, allowing screen readers to describe visual content to users who can't see it
+- **Color and Contrast**: Ensured all text meets minimum contrast requirements for readability
+- **Focus Indicators**: Made it clear which element is currently selected when navigating with a keyboard

+#### Navigation and Interaction
+- **Keyboard Support**: Made every interactive element accessible using only a keyboard (no mouse required)
+- **Logical Tab Order**: Ensured users can navigate through the page in a sensible sequence
+- **No Keyboard Traps**: Users can always move forward or backward through the interface without getting stuck

+#### Screen Reader Support
+- **Semantic Structure**: Used proper HTML headings and landmarks so screen readers can understand page organization
+- **ARIA Labels**: Added descriptive labels for complex interface elements like accordions and animations
+- **Live Announcements**: Important changes (like accordion opening/closing) are announced to screen reader users

+#### Interactive Elements
+- **Clear Labels**: All buttons and form elements have descriptive names that explain their purpose
+- **Status Updates**: Users are informed when something changes on the page (like animations starting or stopping)
+- **Predictable Behavior**: Interface elements behave consistently and don't cause unexpected changes

+## Task 8 - Performance Optimization

+### Analysis
+The initial website had several performance bottlenecks that could slow down loading times and user experience.
+Large image files, unoptimized JavaScript bundles, and inefficient CSS delivery were causing slower page loads, especially on mobile devices and slower internet connections.

+### Solution
+I implemented a comprehensive performance optimization strategy:

+#### Code Optimization
+- **JavaScript Minification**: Compressed JavaScript files to reduce their size by removing unnecessary spaces and characters
+- **Smart Code Splitting**: Separated large external libraries (like GSAP and Lottie) from the main application code, allowing browsers to cache them independently
+- **CSS Optimization**: Streamlined stylesheets and embedded small CSS files directly into HTML to reduce server requests

+#### Image Optimization
+- **Modern Image Formats**: Converted images to WebP format, which provides better compression than traditional JPEG/PNG while maintaining quality
+- **Responsive Images**: Created multiple image sizes for different screen resolutions, ensuring mobile users don't download oversized desktop images
+- **Smart Loading Strategy**: Implemented priority loading for images visible immediately when the page loads, while delaying others until needed
+- **Lazy Loading**: Images outside the initial viewport load only when users scroll near them, reducing initial page load time

+#### Loading Strategy
+- **Critical Resource Prioritization**: Ensured essential content loads first, allowing users to see and interact with the page faster
+- **Progressive Enhancement**: Built the site to work on slower connections while providing enhanced features for faster ones
+- **Efficient Resource Management**: Reduced the number of server requests and optimized the timing of when resources load